theRTB/ForzaGUI/README.md

 * shiftlight_y: Initial spawn location of the shiftlight window on the vertical axis, defaults to 540
 * illumination_interval: Duration of shiftlight interval.
 It is the distance between the first state lighting up and the optimal shift rpm, defaults to 60 frames (one second)
 * reaction_time: time in frames to react to the shift state (all cyan).
 Optimal shift rpm is x frames into the shift state.
 Must be between 0 and 1/5th of the interval.
 Defaults to 10 frames.
+* reaction_time_tone: Shift tone (of 200ms) plays x frames before the optimal shift.
+This assumes flat ground and acceleration relative to the torque graph.
 * distance_from_revlimit_ms: distance in frames from hitting rev limit.
 Due to the cost of hitting rev limit, we force a minimum distance in time and absolute value.
 Optimal shift rpm is shifted according to this number.
 Defaults to 5 frames.
 * distance_from_revlimit_pct": distance as a percentage of rev limit.
 The optimal shift rpm is shifted lower if it is closer than x% to rev limit.
 Defaults to 99% as 0.99.
 * hysteresis_pct_revlimit: Shiftlight state is only allowed to drop after live rpm has dropped by this value (taken as a percentage of rev limit) below state trigger rpm.
 Defaults to 5% as 0.05.